ISF Regulated Pest List

 OUR REGULATED PEST LIST DATABASE

-The information provided for each regulated pest in the database is based on scientific literature with the support of the industry’s knowledge and experience and follows the guidance of the international standard ISPM 38 – International movement of seeds.
-The potential for a pest to establish and spread is assessed, taking into consideration its biological and epidemiological characteristics.
+The information provided for each regulated pest is based on a review of the scientific literature with the support of the industry’s knowledge and experience and follows the guidance of the international standards.
+The potential for a pest to be transmitted via seed directly to the seedling and to cause disease in the crop is assessed, taking into consideration its biological and epidemiological characteristics.
+Information on pest management practices (including detection methods) based on the knowledge and experience of the seed industry are provided when necessary.

-THE ASSESSMENT PROCESS
+ASSESSMENT PROCESS

 The RPLI has a clear process for the development of its crop-specific regulated pest lists and the review of existing ones.
 The database is a work in progress.
 Regulated pest lists for seed crops are added and existing crop-specific lists are reviewed at regular intervals.